Padder Guarantor vs. Padder Deposit: What’s the Difference?

 When Padder Guarantor is used

-You pay a one-time premium (between 30% and 130% of one month's rent).
+You pay a one-time premium (typically 30%–130% of one month's rent).
 Your landlord becomes the beneficiary of the Padder Guarantor policy, which can protect them for eligible unpaid base rent and certain lease defaults (up to the policy limits).

 You are still obligated to pay rent as normal; this doesn't replace your rent or your lease obligations.